 Historical Pastiche in Kraków

 Bridging Contradictory Desires

 Beyond Compliance and Dissidence

 Index of Architects

 Index of Subjects

-Florian Urban is Professor of Architectural History, and Head of History of Architectural and Urban Studies at the Glasgow School of Art.
-He was born and raised in Munich, Germany, and holds a Master of Fine Arts from the University of the Arts in Berlin, an MA in Urban Planning from UCLA and a Ph.D. in History and Theory of Architecture from MIT.
-He is the author, among others, of Neo-historical East Berlin – Architecture and Urban Design in the German Democratic Republic 1970-1990 (Ashgate, 2009), Tower and Slab – Histories of Global Mass Housing (Routledge, 2012), and The New Tenement – Architecture in the Inner City since 1970 (Routledge 2018).
-In 2018/19 he was a research fellow at the German Historical Institute in Warsaw.
+Florian Urban is a Professor of Architectural History and Head of History of Architectural and Urban Studies at the Glasgow School of Art.
+He was born and raised in Munich, Germany, and holds a Master of Fine Arts from the University of the Arts in Berlin, an MA in urban planning from UCLA, and a PhD in history and theory of architecture from MIT.
+He is the author, among others, of Neohistorical East Berlin: Architecture and Urban Design in the German Democratic Republic 1970–1990 (2009), Tower and Slab: Histories of Global Mass Housing (Routledge, 2012), and The New Tenement: Architecture in the Inner City since 1970 (Routledge 2018).
+In 2018–19 he was a Research Fellow at the German Historical Institute in Warsaw.

 Dr. Błażej Ciarkowski, Lodz University of Technology

 "In this compelling new book, Florian Urban casts a completely new light on postmodern architecture, hitherto widely disparaged as a frivolous creation of American and Western European fashion-stylists working in an unholy alliance with neo-capitalist reactionaries.
 He shows how, semi-detached from Western postmodernism’s discourses of playful irony, a postmodernism of a different and altogether more socially embedded kind was able to emerge in a country such as Poland, where it significantly helped in the process of reconciliation following the traumatic ruptures of the 20th century."